 Although tenants will always have hoops to jump through, a few digital referencing providers are finally making life easier for tenants.
 For example, Vouch and Canopy have designed mobile-friendly applications with easy-to-use interfaces.
 This saves tenants time and effort because they spend so much time on their mobiles.
 What’s more, they can complete applications on the move.

 So it’s finally decision time.
 Now that we’ve whispered the pertinent information into your shell-like, will you plump for a faithful traditional tenant referencing agent or find your way into the arms of a modern digital referencing provider?
 The choice, of course, is entirely yours.

 Although the future would seem to be digital - if only because they remove the barriers that slow down the referencing process - those with longstanding partners may find it hard to make the change.
 However, you’ll never know the benefit of other fishes in the sea unless you dip your toe in the water.

 Much should depend, of course, on the specific digital referencing platform you get into bed with.
 Is its dashboard user-friendly?
 Can you rely on the thoroughness of the process?
-If the answer to these questions is ‘yes’ – and remember that our own provides an incredibly detailed picture of a candidate’s suitability for just £7 per reference – then experimenting with something new could make sense.
+If the answer to these questions is ‘yes’ then experimenting with something new could make sense.

-Many platforms, including Blinc, Rent4Sure, Vouch, and Just Move In even allow agencies to earn commissions when tenants take these services.
+Many platforms, including Blinc, Rent4Sure, and Vouch allow agencies to earn commissions when tenants take these services.
 The result?
 You could land a new referencing partner that’s low maintenance, comes with zero baggage, and helps you bring home the bacon too.

 Now that’s a match made in heaven.